Were you wondering: is Bolivia safe?

 Is Bolivia Safe to Travel Alone?

 Bolivia is perfectly safe to travel alone.
-Most of the minor crime happens within the inner city of La Paz.
+Most of the minor crime happens within the inner city of La Paz but can be avoided by following universal safety rules.

 So most other areas are safer than most cities in America or the UK.

 You’ll need to abide by the unwritten rules of independently traveling to South America: such as don’t go out at night, don’t trust strangers, and don’t flash expensive items.

 Bolivia is quite tame when it comes to petty crime, but you still need to keep all valuables hidden from view.
 A concealed neck wallet is a must.

 Backpacking Bolivia Safely

 Backpacking is great in this country since public transport and private transport are incredibly secure.

 Compared with Colombia, the safe locations in Bolivia make for an easier trip.
 The taxis are quite cheap compared with American or Brazilian taxis, plus the flotas or buses are quite cheap too.